 - Historic, luxury stone.

-So which type of Slate is the best?
+In Conclusion, which type of Slate is the best?